Week 7

 Abstracts and acknowledgments will be posted to the Bren website on your individual project pages and linked to the digital event program.

-- Upload your abstract and acknowledgments in a single file to this Box folder.
+- Upload your abstract and acknowledgments in a single file to this shared Google drive.

 - Include your group name in the file name.

-- Word (.doc) or Google doc format preferred, not PDF (must be copy & paste-able).
+- Word (.doc) or Google doc format please, not PDF (must be copy & paste-able).

 Abstract instructions: